Salesforce APIs and Integration Capabilities

 Salesforce Integration With Gmail API

 Gmail is a fantastic tool that saves you valuable time and keeps your messages safe.
-Gmail is one of the many tools included in the G Suite, which provides a never-ending collection of features that small organizations and individuals may use to their benefit.
-Of course, you would have sent messages and attachments to your colleagues or clients regularly.
+Gmail is one of the many tools included in the G Suite, providing a never-ending collection of features that small organizations and individuals may use to benefit from.
+Of course, you would have regularly sent messages and attachments to your colleagues or clients.
 But have you thought about sending messages and attachments by using Gmail API?
 If yes, then this comprehensive guide will help you in this regard.

-The Gmail API is used to read, transmit, and interact with labels and manage draughts and attachments.
+The Gmail API reads, transmits, and interacts with labels and manages draughts and attachments.
 Moreover, it monitors history, labels, and setup settings.
 Using the Gmail API, you may send text messages with attachments to many recipients.

-Before exploring the steps involved in sending messages and attachments by using Gmail API, let me share with you the benefits of integrating Salesforce with Gmail API.
+Before exploring the steps involved in sending messages and attachments using Gmail API, let me share the benefits of integrating Salesforce with Gmail API.

 Benefits of Salesforce Integration With Gmail API

-- Display records matching email addresses and add contacts to Salesforce seamlessly without losing any data.
+- Display records matching email addresses and seamlessly add contacts to Salesforce without losing data.

-- Create email faster using templates with clicks and you can save the frequently used phrases for later use.
+- Create email faster using templates with clicks and save the frequently used phrases for later use.

 - Add relevant emails to let others know about what is going on.